 There are many reasons you can’t focus on work or on personal self-improvement goals.
 Start by examining your state: Are you living in a positive or a negative state?
 When you live in a positive state, you have clarity of purpose and will be able to prioritize what’s important, leading to less stress and more focus.
 Do you feed your body – and therefore your mind – the healthy fuel it needs to operate in a peak state?
 Finally, do you practice empowering rituals like meditation, which are proven to increase focus and self-control?
 When you answer “yes” to these questions, you will know how to focus.

 How to stay focused at work is often a matter of finding what truly drives you.
 Tony says, “If you have a big enough why, you will figure out the how.”
 Start with the Rapid Planning MethodTM (RPM) to find clarity on your purpose – and how work helps you achieve true fulfillment.
 When you find your purpose, you’ll find your focus.

 How can I focus with ADHD?

 Learning how to focus with ADHD can sometimes feel overwhelming.
-This disorder fundamentally affects your brain structure and affects your ability to listen, concentrate and stay organized.
+This disorder fundamentally affects executive functions, impacting your ability to listen, concentrate and stay organized.
 But there are ways you can empower yourself.
 Start your day right with meditation and priming.
 Chunk your tasks into manageable goals that will be easier to achieve.
 And always celebrate your success.

 Ready to take control of your mind?